mlibrary/about-publishing/src/content/features/open-access-publishing-in-asian-studies.md

       - type: cta
         id: register
         heading: Register for the Event
+        text: >-
-        text: This Zoom event is free and open to the public.
+          This Zoom event is free and open to the public.
 Registration is required to receive the link and other related information about the event.

+          Friday, February 26, 1-5 PM ET (US)
         button_text: Register Now
         button_link: publishing.umich.edu
       - type: highlight